Skip Navigation

 What are the NCQA standards?

 In general, the NCQA standards reflect NCQA’s commitment to improved access to care, affordability and accountability.
-NCQA emphasizes the following aspects of care: patient centeredness, continuous quality improvement, coordinated care, improvement in patient experience, evidence-based medicine, use of the electronic health record, increased attention to behavioral health, and improved chronic care management
+NCQA emphasizes the following aspects of care: patient centeredness, continuous quality improvement, coordinated care, improvement in patient experience, evidence-based medicine, use of the electronic health record, increased attention to improved chronic care management

 Which health care organizations in the Pittsburgh area are involved with PCMH?